Snowplant

 The Numbers

-Despite the 5 and a quarter mile difference between the two routes, mileage is not the most important distinction between the Tahoe to Yosemite and Pacific Crest Trails.
+Despite the mile and a half difference between the two routes, mileage is not the most important distinction between the Tahoe to Yosemite and Pacific Crest Trails.

 Check out the mileages coming down from Meeks Bay